 The idea behind "Web Hybrid" is that you can manage your web security policy from your Secure Web Gateway (On-Prem), and it will sync to the Secure Web Gateway Cloud.
-This ensures a consistent web security policy where ever your users are (inside or outside the corporate boundaries).
-Users on-premise will be protected by your Secure Web Gateway (On-Prem), users outside the network will be protected by the Secure Web Gateway (On-Prem).
+This ensures a consistent web security policy wherever your users are (inside or outside the corporate boundaries).
+Users on-premise will be protected by your Secure Web Gateway (On-Prem), and users outside the network will be protected by the Secure Web Gateway Cloud.

 Using Web Hybrid allows you to enforce the same security policy on the web usage of both kinds of users; this includes:

 - Your block pages will look the same on-premises as well as in the cloud

 - You can select the rule sets that you want to synchronize to the Secure Web Gateway Cloud

 - The policy is synchronized in configured intervals to ensure that rule sets remain the same on both products, including changes that you have incorporated on Secure Web Gateway

 - You can also perform synchronization manually, regardless of the configured interval

 You can check the status of the Secure Web Gateway Cloud at https://status.skyhighsecurity.com/

 To sync your Secure Web Gateway (On-Prem) policy to the Secure Web Gateway Cloud, you need an Secure Web Gateway Cloud account. https://auth.ui.trellix.com/

 In the Secure Web Gateway UI we need to enable the policy synchronization as a first step to creating your hybrid policy.
 Navigate to Configuration > Web Hybrid and configure the following: